LelsersLasers/Notes/History/Notes.md

 1. What about Benjamin Franklin’s life do you find most interesting or intriguing?

+I found the fact that Benjamin created a fire department interesting.
+I would not have thought that it was something that was important/needed, but it was mentioned multiple times in the article.
+I think it woul be intresting to learn more about when/how/why he created it.

 2. Is there anything about his life that surprised you, perhaps even scandalized you?

+I did not know he had a large family.
+It surprised me that his family was not super "close".
+For example when his brother would not publish his writings and got mad when he found out how Benjamin had tricked him, Benjamin left and moved to Philadelphia.

 3. Of his many achievements, which do you consider Benjamin Franklin’s greatest and why?

+I think his greatest achievement was his particpation in the creation of the Declaration of Independence.
+I think it his greatest achievement because it was a very important moment for the creation of the United States of America.